Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case #2

-A homeowner wants to list a tool to sell it as they no longer need it anymore and for other users to be able to purchase it.
+A user wants to list a tool to sell it as they no longer need it anymore so that other users to be able to purchase it.

 1. The user enters the URL.